 Throughout the world, solutions to some of the greatest challenges of the day are either nascent or fully thriving.
 Organized people's movements - sometimes with help from supportive government - are changing the structures which cause violence, poverty, inequality, and environmental destruction.
 At the same time, they are creating better quality of life in their communities.
 In other instances, people are preserving ancient cultures where individuals live in relative equity and harmony with other life and their communities, and without expectation of profit.

-Check out Other Worlds' newest book and food sovereignty tool, Harvesting Justice: Transforming Food, Land, and Agriculture in the Americas, which explores the growing movement to reclaim the food system from multinational agribusiness and put it back into the hands of people.
+Check out Other Worlds' book & educational tool, Harvesting Justice: Transforming Food, Land, and Agriculture in the Americas, which explores the growing movement to reclaim the food system from multinational agribusiness and put it back into the hands of people.
 Accompanying the book is a popular education curriculum called Sowing Seeds, and a weekly blog series!
 And, find more resources and action steps on the Harvesting Justice website.

-- More than three years after the devastating 2010 earthquake, read about how Haitian grassroots movements are continuing the struggle for a just reconstruction on our Another Haiti is Possible blog.
-And, find out how you can support the Under Tents campaign for the right to housing for nearly 400,000 who are still living under tarps and tents.
+- Almost four years after the devastating 2010 earthquake, read about how Haitian grassroots movements are continuing the struggle for a just reconstruction on our Another Haiti is Possible blog.

 - Visit our blog, below, of articles by and about our allies building grassroots alternatives around the world (click here for full blog history).